 In 2020, 38 different movies claimed a market #1 among the 79 surveyed markets!

 On the map (above) we have split the #1s into three main groups.
-Markets where the #1 film for 2020 was a pre-lockdown release are shown in orange.
-Those with a post-lockdown #1 are shown in green.
+Markets, where the #1 film for 2020 was a pre-lockdown release, are shown in orange.
+Those with post-lockdown #1 are shown in green.
 The blue-shaded markets saw a 2019 holdover remain the biggest earner in 2020.
-Additionally, markets with a local film at #1 (e.g., China, Russia, Brazil) are textured within the color.
+Additionally, markets with a local film at #1 (e.g., China, Russia, Brazil) are textured within the colour.
 (If you want to explore the map in more detail a higher resolution image will be accessible on the Gower Street website – see below).

 The #1 of #1s

-The title landing the #1 position in the most markets was Sony’s BAD BOYS FOR LIFE.
-The highest grossing US release of the year globally, the January title grossed $426.5 million worldwide.
-That may not have been enough to score it the position of global #1 (as discussed last week, that honor went to China’s THE EIGHT HUNDRED), but the Will Smith-Martin Lawrence reteam came out top in 21 of the 79 markets surveyed.
+The title landing the #1 position in most markets was Sony’s BAD BOYS FOR LIFE.
+The highest-grossing US release of the year globally, the January title grossed $426.5 million worldwide.
+That may not have been enough to score it the position of global #1 (as discussed last week, that honour went to China’s THE EIGHT HUNDRED), but the Will Smith-Martin Lawrence reteam came out top in 21 of the 79 markets surveyed.
 This would expand to 27 if only looking at 2020 releases.

 The action film was #1 in the Domestic market ($206.3m) but was unable to land the top spot in any of the 12 major international territories.
-It did succeed in becoming the #1 2020 release in Germany (€16.7m), but was actually beaten in-year by 2019 holdover STAR WARS: THE RISE OF SKYWALKER (€17.6m).
+It did succeed in becoming the #1 2020 release in Germany (€16.7m), but was actually beaten in the year by 2019 holdover STAR WARS: THE RISE OF SKYWALKER (€17.6m).

-BAD BOYS was a strong performer across Eastern Europe, claiming #1s in territories including Armenia, Bosnia & Herzegovina, Bulgaria, Georgia, Hungary, Kyrgyzstan, Modolva, Slovenia and Uzbekistan.
+BAD BOYS was a strong performer across Eastern Europe, claiming #1s in territories including Armenia, Bosnia & Herzegovina, Bulgaria, Georgia, Hungary, Kyrgyzstan, Moldova, Slovenia, and Uzbekistan.
 It was also the #1 2020 release in Kazakhstan, where it was pipped by 2019 local holdover BIZNES PO-KAZAKHSKI VS KOREE, and in Tajikistan.

 Pre-lockdown vs Post-lockdown